gaurav1780/comp125_s2_2018/_collections copy/_03-classes-and-objects/06-shallow-and-deep-copy.md

 ---
-title: "Shallow vs. Deep copy of an object"
+title: Shallow vs. Deep copy of an object
 ---

 # Shallow vs. Deep copy of an object